I'm a former assistant to a Cabinet Minister and a Member of Parliament. I've also worked for provincial and federal conservative parties.

 Before You Graduate

-Graduating with a degree in political science does not guarantee a job in politics let alone a career.
-There are many political science graduates all across Canada and there is plenty of competition for work.
+Graduating with a degree in political science does not guarantee a job in politics, let alone a career.
+There are many political science graduates across Canada, and there is plenty of competition for work.

 Therefore, one of the most important things you can do for yourself before you complete your degree is to research, research, research!
 What kind of research?
 Here are some examples: